top of page

 "We used to towards a recent trip to the Zoo."
 They kids had a great time on this field trip.
 Kelsey's favorite animal was the giraffe.
 The kids got to feed some animals in the petting zoo area.
 It was a lot of fun.
 Thanks again for helping to make this field trip happen!"

-Support homeschooling!
 Our community thrives when we help each other.
-Participating in meal trains, supporting businesses that cater to homeschoolers and voting pro- homeschool are a few ways to support homeschooling.
-Here are some more ideas.
-Share it online to invite others to support homeschooling.
+Purchasing an item from your homeschool friends' registry is one example.
+Participating in meal trains, supporting businesses that cater to homeschoolers and voting pro- homeschool are a few other practical ways to help the homeschool families in our community.

 Comments